Ursula Graham Bower: Personal life

 She met Lt.
 Col Frederick Nicholson Betts when he was serving in V Force in Burma during World War II and married him in July 1945.
 Betts, known as Tim, was appointed Political Officer in the remote and volatile Subansiri region towards Tibet, and they worked together to establish good relations and pacify the constantly battling Dafla and Apa Tani tribes, until Indian Independence demanded their removal.
 After returning with her husband to Britain in 1948, they grew coffee in British Kenya.
-Leaving Kenya because of the danger of local unrest, they relocated to the Isle of Mull, where they brought up their two daughters, Catriona and Alison Betts, both of whom were educated at Roedean, like their mother, before attending university.
+Leaving Kenya because of the danger of local unrest, they relocated to the Isle of Mull, where they brought up their two daughters, one of whom is Alison Betts.
 After her marriage she was known as U. V. G. Betts.
 Her papers are held by the Centre of South Asian Studies at the University of Cambridge.

 Works based on her life

 Two BBC Radio 4 programmes, The Naga Queen, produced by Chris Eldon Lee and narrated by John Horsley Denton, and The Butterfly Hunt, a play by Matthew Solon were based on the life of Ursula Betts and her husband F. N. Betts.

-A documentary film entitled Captured by Women (2011) featuring some of Ursula Graham Bower's photograph and object collections in connection with her own film footage of her time in Nagaland, India, was produced by The Oxford Academy of Documentary Film (OADF), with funding from the British Film Council (The National Digital Archive Fund – Screen South).
-This was a collaborative project between OADF and the Pitt Rivers Museum, University of Oxford, and directed by Dr Alison Kahn.
+A documentary film entitled Captured by Women (2011) featuring some of Ursula Graham Bower's photograph and object collections in connection with her own film footage of her time in Nagaland, was produced by The Oxford Academy of Documentary Film (OADF), with funding from the British Film Council (The National Digital Archive Fund – Screen South).
+This was a collaborative project between OADF and the Pitt Rivers Museum, University of Oxford.
 The documentary includes the film footage and work of Beatrice Blackwood, another important anthropologist who collected photographs and objects from Papua New Guinea (among other places), and who also captured film footage of her time in the field in the 1930s.